voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 3. Run ESLint with `traceability/valid-annotation-format` and `traceability/valid-req-reference` enabled to confirm everything passes.
 4. Optionally, once you are comfortable, standardize on using `@implements` for multi-story integration functions while keeping `@story` + `@req` for simple, single-story code.

-For detailed semantics and edge cases (path validation, scoped requirement IDs, and multi-story fixtures), see the valid-annotation-format and valid-req-reference rule documentation and the multi-story support story in the project documentation.
+Detailed semantics and edge cases (path validation, scoped requirement IDs, and multi-story fixtures) are ultimately governed by your own stories and requirements.
+For typical migrations, this guide together with the plugin’s API reference is sufficient.

 ## 4. Test and Validate